You can add a new business to Easy Books by selecting New in the File menu.

-This section allows you to add one of the example businesses.
+This option allows you to add one of the example businesses.
 Each is provided with example data, including some sales and purchases.
-You may wan to add an example business to experiment and become familiar with Easy Books.
+You may want to add an example business to experiment and become familiar with Easy Books.

 Buy & Sell - This adds a business that reflects a sole-trader who buys and sells goods.
 Some customer and supplier accounts are set up, together with other accounts that record sales, cost of goods and stock.
 The business is assumed not to be VAT registered.

 IT Contractor - This adds a simple business that obtains its income from fees.
 The amount of income is based on time worked, as recorded in the "Time Tracker".
 The business is registered for VAT -you can use this to examine the accounts Easy Books sets up to manage VAT.